 Manchester Immigration Detainee Support Team are visitors to immigration detainees held at Manchester Airport.
 We are ordinary people partnering with the Airport Chaplaincy with permission to visit but not part of the Immigration Service.
 We listen, offer emotional and social support and try to improve the conditions of people held in detention.

 Migrant Empowerment Group (MEG) is a charity set up in July 2013 to raise awareness of migrant issues and help marginal communities in Wolverhampton, including refugees and asylum seekers, to integrate into UK society.
-MEG provides a range of charitable and social activities and programs, including a weekly drop-in, ESOL classes, sewing, knitting, interpreting and translating.
+MEG provides a range of charitable and social activities and programs, including a weekly drop-in, ESOL and Maths classes, sewing, knitting, interpreting and translating.

 MSM is a registered charity based in Manchester that aims to support the most vulnerable migrants in Greater Manchester.
 We promote social inclusion among migrants, including refugees and asylum-seekers, advancing their education, promoting their health and well-being and relieving financial hardship.